CWilsonTSP/notes-f24/morals/xx-synderesis-and-conscience.md

         > Book: What We Can't Not Know

 #### II.
 Conscience
-1. Conscience == the application of general more principles to concrete situations
+1. Conscience == the application of general moral principles to concrete situations
     > Synderesis tells me drunkenness is bad; conscience tells me to stop
     > drinking